myEvolv-Development-Community/myEvolvCode/JavaScript Functions/Subform Manipulation 2.md

 3. The follow-up event is scheduled to occur by the end of the next day (becomes overdue at the stroke of midnight).
 ![The Client Service Entry Screen now showing the completed assessment and a follow-up task](/JavaScript%20Functions/assets/images/Subform%20Manipulation%203.png "The Client Service Entry Screen now showing the completed assessment and a follow-up task")

+* Thanks to Michael Howard for suggesting the inclusion of formMode as a filterable property of a subform row